 The original Fujifilm’s batteries for X system camera are expensive.
-That’s the reason why there are so many alternatives available, but it also makes the choice of the right one touch.
+That’s the reason why there are so many alternatives available, but it also makes the choice of the right one tough.
 They not only vary in price and capacity, but some 3rd party batteries can even swell in camera and potentially damage it.
 This article will hopefully help with the right choice due to extensive testing of capacities and heat characteristics of several available brands.

 Each of the Fujifilm X-System cameras requires a NP-W126 or the newer NP-W126S battery for their operation.
 It’s definitely a good thing that people having multiple bodies don’t need multiple battery types and multiple chargers.
 This allows me to carry a backup X-M1 or X-T1 to my main X-T2 body while having just a single type of batteries.
 A little less exciting fact is that the original Fujifilm batteries are quite expensive, particularly considering their capacity and the price of similar Li-Ion batteries.
 Since you need quite few of them for real usage, it can cost quite a lot.
 Note that their capacity is considerably lower than a typical DSLR camera battery, while Fujifilm X-System cameras require much more power than a typical DSLR.
 NP-W126 is rated for 350 frames in X-T2 according to CIPA standard.
 Real life figure can certainly differ in both directions significantly.
 In case of long exposures in freezing temperatures you can expect much lower, but in case of continuous shooting it can easily be double of the specification.
 Note that in case of DSLR, the specs are usually in the range of 1000-1300 frames per battery.